Shea butter: benefits, harm, use

 - 15 ml orange juice.

 Melt the wax and oils, add the rest of the products.
-Stir well and drain into a jar.
+Mix thoroughly and pour into a jar.
 Store in the refrigerator.

-- To save brittle and burnt hair, mix shea, sandalwood oil, liquid vitamins A and E. Keep this mask on your hair for at least 3 hours.
+- To save brittle and burning hair, mix shea, sandalwood oil, liquid vitamins A and E. Keep this mask on your hair for at least 3 hours.

-- To accelerate growth hair mix shea with rosemary oil and castor oil.
-You can enhance the effect with a plastic wrap, cover your hair and wrap it with a towel.
+- To accelerate growth hair mix shea butter with rosemary oil and castor oil.
+You can enhance the effect by using plastic film, cover your hair with it and wrap it with a towel.
 This mask must be done once a week for 3 months.

-- Mask for the face.
-It is used to combat wrinkles.
-Mix in a teaspoon each of shea butter, olive oil and almond butter.
+- Face mask.
+Used to combat wrinkles.
+Mix a teaspoon each of shea butter, olive oil and almond butter.
 Apply to face.
-After 20-30 minutes wash as usual.
+After 20-30 minutes, wash your face as usual.

-- Mask against dryness and flaking of the skin.
-Combine the shea with the egg yolk.
+- Mask against dry and flaky skin.
+Mix shea butter with egg yolk.
 Add a spoonful of olive oil.
 Keep this mask on your face for at least 25 minutes.
-Then wash yourself.
+Then wash your face.

 Shea butter: reviews

-The girls who used a quality natural product are completely satisfied with their purchase.
-The oil really moisturizes, removes fine expression lines, nourishes hair and makes stretch marks less noticeable.
+Girls who used a high-quality natural product are completely satisfied with their purchase.
+The oil really moisturizes well, removes fine wrinkles, nourishes hair and makes stretch marks less noticeable.

-It is worth noting that the reviews of girls with oily skin are divided.
-Some noted a deterioration in the state of the sebaceous glands.
+It is worth noting that reviews from girls with oily skin are divided.
+Some noted a deterioration in the functioning of the sebaceous glands.
 Others have noticed the positive effects of the oil.

-Anyone who was dissatisfied with the use of shea, bought the product for a penny.
-This means that they used poor quality oil.
-As they say, how much they paid, they got so much.
+Everyone who was dissatisfied with the use of shea butter purchased the product for pennies.
+This means they used low quality oil.
+As they say, what you paid is what you got.